learn-co-curriculum/dsc-pandas-eda-lab/README.md

 proportion of owner-occupied units built prior to 1940.

 #### dis
-weighted mean of distances to five Boston employment centres.
+weighted mean of distances to five Boston employment centers.

 #### rad
 index of accessibility to radial highways.